Angelagoodboy/KK_Archive/1000_True_Fans.md

 The truth is that cultivating a thousand true fans is time consuming, sometimes nerve racking, and not for everyone.
 Done well (and why not do it well?) it can become another full-time job.
 At best it will be a consuming and challenging part-time task that requires ongoing skills.
 There are many creators who don’t want to deal with fans, and honestly should not.
 They should just paint, or sew, or make music, and hire someone else to deal with their superfans.
 If that is you and you add someone to deal with fans, a helper will skew your formula, increasing the number of fans you need, but that might be the best mix.
 If you go that far, then why not “subcontract” out dealing with fans to the middle people — the labels and studios and publishers and retailers?
 If they work for you, fine, but remember, in most cases they would be even worse at this than you would.

-## Multiple fan engagement methods
+## Multiple fan engagement strategies

 The mathematics of 1,000 true fans is not a binary choice.
 You don’t have to go this route to the exclusion of another.
 Many creators, including myself, will use direct relations with super fans in addition to mainstream intermediaries.
 I have been published by several big-time New York publishers.
 I have self-published.
 And I have used Kickstarter to publish to my true fans.
 I chose each format depending on the content and my aim.
 But in every case, cultivating my true fans enriches the route I choose.